cockroachlabs/developer-success/migrate-existing-data.md

 -- grant access to cw
 GRANT ALL ON DATABASE cw TO migrate;

+-- grant ability to upload userfile
+GRANT CREATE ON DATABASE defaultdb TO migrate;

 -- verify grants
 SHOW GRANTS ON DATABASE cw;